Modern Application Development

 • Additional transformation filters such as JSON to XML and vise versa, extracting JWT claim into header value and JSON body manipulation

-In addition to powerful runtime integrations with Tanzu Platform for Cloud Foundry and enhanced enterprise-ready capabilities on top of Spring Cloud Gateway, there is extensive support for use of OpenAPI.
+In addition to powerful runtime integrations with Tanzu Platform and enhanced enterprise-ready capabilities on top of Spring Cloud Gateway, there is extensive support for use of OpenAPI.
 Applications can expose their API routes by providing an OpenAPI specification and apply filters and predicates dynamically to individual or all routes.
-As in many micro-services architectures that leverage an API Gateway, Spring Cloud Gateway for VMware Tanzu also provides API aggregation so that API consumers only see a single OpenAPI generated specification even though there may be multiple applications providing API routes behind it.
+As in many micro-services architectures that leverage an API Gateway, API Gateway on Tanzu PLatform also provides API aggregation so that API consumers only see a single OpenAPI generated specification even though there may be multiple applications providing API routes behind it.

 Centralized Configuration